Skip to main content

 OCCUPATIONAL OBJECTIVES: This program will prepare students for entry-level employment as surgical technologists in various healthcare settings, such as hospitals, outpatient surgery centers, and specialty clinics.
 Preparing students for required certification exams as required for employment.
 The programs emphasize hands-on experience through clinical rotations in hospitals or surgical centers, which is essential for understanding the operating room’s dynamics and the functioning of a surgical team.
 The curriculum has a strong emphasis on adhering to safety and infection control standards to prevent complications and ensure patient safety.

-APPLICATION TO THE SURGICAL TECHNOLOGY PROGRAM: Online applications for the Surgical Technology program are available on the Surgical Technology website from February 1 until May 31 for applicants to have priority consideration for entrance for the following fall semester; applications must be submitted by the published deadline.
+APPLICATION TO THE SURGICAL TECHNOLOGY PROGRAM: Applications may be submitted via email for the Surgical Technology program from February 1 through May 31 for applicants to have priority consideration for entrance for the following fall semester.
+Students who have completed their prerequisite courses may obtain an application by emailing alliedhealthadmissions@reynolds.edu and requesting one.

-Any applications received after the published application deadline may be considered by the Program Director on a space-available basis.
-It is the student’s responsibility to ensure that the appropriate department by the published application deadline receives all records and documentation.
+Any applications received after the published application deadline may be considered by the Department Chair on a space-available basis.
+It is the student’s responsibility to ensure that the appropriate department receives all records and documentation by the published application deadline.

 A student accepted to the Surgical Technology AAS program must sign an Assumption of Risk document that serves to provide a general outline of hazards encountered within surgical technology.
 This list includes, but is not limited to, exposure to infectious, biological, chemical, environmental/mechanical, and psychosocial hazards, as well as loss of personal property.